> check availability

 "Perched on the edge of Martletwy village and surrounded by rolling fields on three sides, the two-bedroom Tin Bungalow is perfect for an away-from-it-all weekend.
 When you're not curled up in the glass sun room lapping up those views, take a walk to the Daugleddau Estuary or to Cresselly Arms at Cresswell Quay, an old fashioned country pub serving real ale, both just two miles away.
 There's even a shed for storing bikes."
 The Observer, who selected this property in their '20 Perfect (international) Getaways for Valentines' article.

-This 1920s corrugated-iron gem has been upgraded and kitted out with a fantastic vintage interior and now makes a unique destination in one of the most beautiful areas of Wales.
+This 1920s tin Pembrokeshire cottage has been refurbished and kitted out with a fantastic vintage interior and now makes a unique destination in one of the most beautiful areas of Wales.
 It is warm, (fully insulated), characterful, and a credit to the Welsh tin heritage.
+These little tin houses popped up in all the prettiest parts of Wales in the early twenteith century as farmers started to sell their prettiest plots and fields to people that wanted to make charming and affordable weekend retreats.
 There is a touch of the 'Bohemian' to the styling, which is appropriate enough as bungalows started life as the weekend homes of artistic types before their reputation was ruined by some horrors from the 1960s.
 Fear not, there is nothing grannified here.
 The Tin Bungalow has a wonderful homely vintage style that feels like a great place to be.
 Extra photos here or click here for an aerial photo or an independent guest review.

 Access: The property is entered up two steps and has two levels within (shallow step up to kitchen/dining area).